 In the here and now, AI Assistants do a lot to offer insurance customers a better experience and help insurance agents do their jobs more efficiently.
 But the technology is still relatively new, and over time, there’s a lot more that it can accomplish in this sector.

-Here’s a quick rundown on some of the developments that insurance brands (and their customers) can look forward to in the near future:
+Here’s a quick rundown on some of the developments and the future of Conversational AI in Insurance: